NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 In nested loops, sy-index always contains the loop pass number of the loop in which it is located.
 In the `DO` and `WHILE` loops, the sy-index system field contains the number of the current loop pass.
 Therefore, you should only query this system field within a loop.
 Read more in the lesson, Using Basic ABAP Statement, Task: Loop Constructs, in the course BC400 (Unit 3, Lesson 2) or TAW10 Part I (Unit 9, Lesson 2).

 To start the debugger from a screen, enter `/h` in the command field, and press Enter.
 Read more in the lesson, Analyzing Programs with the ABAP Debugger, Task: Debugging Mode at Runtime, in the course BC400 (Unit 3, Lesson 3) or TAW10 Part I (Unit 9, Lesson 3).

+## Unit 4

+A modularization unit encapsulates a function.
+You can use most of the modularization units in more than one program.
+Therefore, they are often termed as reuse units.
+The improvement in transparency is a result of the program becoming more function-oriented.
+Modularization makes it easier to maintain programs, because you only need to make changes to the modularization unit, and not at various points in the main program.
+Read more in the lesson, Explaining Modularization, Task: Modularization Techniques, in the course BC400 (Unit 4, Lesson 1) or TAW10 Part I (Unit 10, Lesson 1).

+The assignment of actual parameters to formal parameters when calling a subroutine is called parameter passing.
+Read more in the lesson, Defining and Calling Subroutines, Task: Parameter Definition for Subroutines, in the course BC400 (Unit 4, Lesson 2) or TAW10 Part I (Unit 10, Lesson 2).

+Variables defined in the main program are global data objects.
+They are visible and can be addressed in the entire main program, as well as in every subroutine called.
+Read more in the lesson, Defining and Calling Subroutines, Task: Local and Global Data Objects, in the course BC400 (Unit 4, Lesson 2) or TAW10 Part I (Unit 10, Lesson 2).

+Each function module has an interface with parameters for importing or exporting data.
+The interface of the function module consists of the import, export, changing parameters, and exceptions.
+Read more in the lesson, Calling Function Modules, Task: Examination of a Function Module, in the course BC400 (Unit 4, Lesson 3) or TAW10 Part I (Unit 10, Lesson 3).

+After defining the corresponding `IMPORTING` and `EXPORTING` parameters, you can switch to the Source code tab page to implement the functions of the function module.
+Read more in the lesson, Creating Function Modules, Task: Source Code Editing, in the course BC400 (Unit 4, Lesson 4) or TAW10 Part I (Unit 10, Lesson 4).

+After defining the corresponding `IMPORTING` and `EXPORTING` parameters, you can switch to the Source code tab page to implement the functions of the function module.
+Read more in the lesson, Creating Function Modules, Task: Source Code Editing, in the course BC400 (Unit 4, Lesson 4) or TAW10 Part I (Unit 10, Lesson 4).

+The Business Object Repository (BOR) in the SAP system contains business objects types.
+A business object type is a program that behaves like a class.
+It represents an SAP table or a table hierarchy.
+A business object has BAPIs as methods.
+You can call these BAPIs to access the corresponding tables.
+A BAPI is a means of accessing data in the SAP system.
+Read more in the lesson, Describing Business Application Programming Interfaces (BAPIs), Task: Business Application Programming Interface (BAPI), in the course BC400 (Unit 4, Lesson 5) or TAW10 Part I (Unit 10, Lesson 5).

+Attributes are normally encapsulated in the class by defining them `PRIVATE`, and can therefore only be read or changed using methods of the same class.
+Classes allow you to make specific attributes visible to users of the class, if defined `PUBLIC`.
+Read more in the lesson, Calling Methods of Global Classes Task Example of Access Options for a Global Class, in the course BC400 (Unit 4, Lesson 6) or TAW10 Part I (Unit 10, Lesson 6).

+You use the `CALL METHOD` statement to call a method, and you then specify the method.
+With static methods, this specification comprises the name of the class and the method, separated by the static component selector “=>” (double-headed arrow).
+Read more in the lesson, Calling Methods of Global Classes, Task: Static Methods, in the course BC400 (Unit 4, Lesson 6) or TAW10 Part I (Unit 10, Lesson 6).

+You don't need to generate an instance to test a static method.
+You can execute the static method immediately.
+Read more in the lesson, Calling Methods of Global Classes, Task: Global Class Documentation and Testing, in the course BC400 (Unit 4, Lesson 6) or TAW10 Part I (Unit 10, Lesson 6).

+To create a static method using the Class Builder, simply enter the method name in the Method list on the Method tab page.
+Read more in the lesson, Creating Global Classes and Static Methods, Task: Creation of Static Methods, in the course BC400 (Unit 4, Lesson 7) or TAW10 Part I (Unit 10, Lesson 7).

+Global classes are maintained with a special tool called the Class Builder.
+Read more in the lesson, Using Local Classes, Task: Local Classes, in the course BC400 (Unit 4, Lesson 8) or TAW10 Part I (Unit 10, Lesson 8).

+To define an instance method in a local class, as opposed to the static method, the `METHODS` statement is used instead of `CLASS-METHODS`.
+Read more in the lesson, Using Local Classes, Task: Syntax for Static Methods, in the course BC400 (Unit 4, Lesson 8) or TAW10 Part I (Unit 10, Lesson 8).